SergeyZh/docker-jmeter/README.md

 Description
 ===========

-Apache jMeter to run on remote servers according http://blog.ionelmc.ro/2012/02/16/how-to-run-jmeter-over-ssh-tunnel/ You need to do SSH tunnel to this container to be able to run remote tests.
-Use SSH port 12345 according example below.
+Apache jMeter to run on remote servers according [good post](http://blog.ionelmc.ro/2012/02/16/how-to-run-jmeter-over-ssh-tunnel/)

+You need to do SSH tunnel to this container to be able to run remote tests.
+Use SSH port 12345 if you run example below.

 Username: `jmeter`
 Password: `jmeter`

 Usage